Guide to choosing your airbag backpack

 As the zip-on compartments come in many different sizes, this makes the ABS system highly flexible for use in scenarios ranging from near-piste laps to multi-day tours.
 To configure your backpack from our website, simply choose the base unit and cylinder combination that you want, choose your size, then select whichever storage compartment(s) you'd like.
 Discharged used cylinders can be swapped for full cylinders for a fee of around £20, if they are returned to ABS with the activation handle.

 We're excited to be offering the new, highly modular, Ortovox airbag backpack system, which was awarded a Gold Award at the ISPO 2013 trade show for its versatility and innovative modularity.
 The packs use a twin airbag system licensed from ABS.
 However, Ortovox have developed a modified base unit, which they call the M.A.S.S (modular airbag safety system) that is removable and swapable between different packs.
 Again, this makes the system highly flexible for different scenarios ranging from near-piste to deep backcountry tours.
 In addition, the Freerider range packs are supplied with a removable motor bike standard back protector- this can be used on its own with the supplied harness.
 So to configure your Ortovox system, choose the pack that you want (this will include the M.A.S.S. system), then add in a cylinder.
-We've pre-prepared pack/M.A.S.S/cylinder bundles to make this easy.
 One final nuance is that the Freerider 24 and 26 litre backpacks are essentially the same bag- choose the 24 if your height is 150-175cm, and the 26 if your height is between 170-195cm.

 Is one system safer than another?